Probability and Statistics II

 Rohatgi, V. K. (1976).
 An Introduction to Probability Theory and Mathematical Statistics, J. Wiley & Sons, New York

 Lectures, where the main concepts and results will be introduced to the students, together with the presentation of illustrative examples, which are intended to enlighten the concepts presented.
 This Lectures will be complemented with Labs which will go shoulder to shoulder with the Lectures and where the resolution of problems, related to the concepts introduced in the Lectures, will be made with the active participation of the students.

-In order to be able to have access to the course evaluation, both to midterms and tests and also to the Exam, students need to have the presence in at least 2/3 of both Labs and Classes.
+In order to be able to have access to the course evaluation, both to midterms and tests and also to the Exam, students need to have the presence in at least 2/3 on the practical and presential classes.

-- The recommended form of evaluation consists in 3 Tests:
+- The recommended form of evaluation consists in: